rogfrich/eleventy-base-blog/about-site/index.md

 ---
-layout: layouts/home.njk
+layout: layouts/post.njk
-permalink: /newpage/
+title: About This Site
+templateClass: tmpl-post
 eleventyNavigation:
-  key: About this site
+  key: About This Site
   order: 4
 ---